RobinHerbots/NCDO/README.md

 ### Authentication

 The Authentication model is specified in the CDOSessionOptions and passed in the constructor of a CDOSession.

-Currently Anonymous and Basic authentication are supported.
+Supported protocols:
+- anonymous
+- basic
+- bearer

 ### Remarks